LucEnden/fp/luc_niels_research/luc_niels_research_paper_lua.md

 ### Research Aproach

-To answer the question at hand, we will use Perplexity to gather initial online sources.
+To answer the question at hand, we will use community research and literature study approach from the DOT-framework, to gather initial online sources.
 We’ll then compare definitions and characteristics from the set of online sources to identify a consensus on what defines a functional programming language.

 ### Sources used

 Below are the sources we used to gather information on what defines a functional programming language:

 1. [tutorialspoint.com](https://www.tutorialspoint.com/functional_programming/functional_programming_introduction.htm)
 2. [geeksforgeeks.org](https://www.geeksforgeeks.org/functional-programming-paradigm/)
 3. [wiki.haskell.org](https://wiki.haskell.org/Functional_programming)